 3. Use syllables to alter words to cool domain names.

-I picture you sulking over a domain name you thought is cool; but then became no longer available while you were busy brainstorming ideas.
+I picture you sulking over a cool domain name that became no longer available while you were busy brainstorming ideas.
 Panabee.com has a fancy way of adding syllables to words to add more chill sounding vibes to the name.

 4. Use synonyms to find alternative domain names.